DedSecShadow/Discord-Modern-Theme/README.md

 <br>5.The other color to change is the menu indicators in settings
 the search for that one is simply "cyan"
 <br>6.Repeat step 3 until satified :D
+<br>IF ANY ISSUES THERE'S A TUTORIAL SNAPSHOT AT THE BOTTOM
 ______________________
 #USER SETTINGS
 Selected Channel Blinks